-- it is brighter
+- images looked brighter

-- edge performance is slightly better
+- edge performance was slightly better

-- field of view feels much wider in the Swarovski than the difference on paper, which I attribute to the better off axis correction of the SLC, which is also a possible reason for
+- field of view felt much wider in the Swarovski than the difference on paper, which I attribute to the better off axis correction of the SLC, which is also a possible reason for

 - a more immersive image in the SLC.